asifrahaman13/laughing-guide/CONTRIBUTING.md

 Thanks for opting to contribute to this repository.
 Please go through the following instructions to contribute.
 Make sure you have python, go, node, docker etc installed in your system.

 Make sure you are running vector database.
-Either you can use their servie or you cal use it locally.
+Either you can use their service or you can use it locally.

 ```bash
 docker pull qdrant/qdrant